robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/relations-1.md

 It is transitive (if $a+b$ is even and $b+c$ is even then $a+c$ is also even)

 It is reflexive, symmetric, and transitive, so it is an equivalence relation.
+## 2000 Solved Problems in Discrete Mathematics 2.181
+Let $S$ be the relation "is a blood relative of" on the set $X$ of people.
+Is $S$ an equivalence relation?

+It is not reflexive (a person can't be a blood relative of themselves, that doesnt make sense.
+The book says this is reflexive, so they are considering a person a relative of themselves...).
+It is symmetric (if a person $a$ has a blood relative $b$, then person $b$ is a blood relative of $a$).
+It is not transitive (a person may have a cousin $a$ through his mothers family and another cousin $b$ through their fathers family, but $a$ and $c$ may not be blood relatives).
 # Show that a relation is an equivalence relation ( reflexive, symmetric, and transitive)
 ## Rosen 7th Edition Sec 9.1 Exercise 9
 Show that the relation $R=\emptyset$ on the empty set $S=\emptyset$ is reflexive, symmetric, and transitive.